Approximations of countably-infinite linear programs over bounded measure spaces: Bounding the optimal values and approximating the optimal points of the CILP

 $(iii)$ follows immediately from $(ii)$ by setting $f:=0$. \end{proof}

-\begin{remark} Replacing $f$ by $-f$, Corollary~\ref{cor:optimal}$(i)$--$(iii)$ hold identically for the optimal values ($u_f$ and $u^r_f$) and optimal points ($\rho^*$ and $\rho^{*r}$) of~\eqref{eq:boundconvthe2}~and~\eqref{eq:favet2}. \end{remark} In some applications, such as those discussed in Section~\ref{applicationsrev}, the images $\psi = \rho G$~\eqref{eq:psi} of the feasible points $\rho \in \L$ are also of interest.
+\begin{remark} Replacing $f$ by $-f$, Corollary~\ref{cor:optimal} holds identically for the optimal values ($u_f$ and $u^r_f$) and optimal points ($\rho^*$ and $\rho^{*r}$) of~\eqref{eq:boundconvthe2}~and~\eqref{eq:favet2}. \end{remark} In some applications, including those discussed in Section~\ref{applicationsrev}, the images $\psi = \rho G$~\eqref{eq:psi} of the feasible points $\rho \in \L$ are of interest.
 To approximate these, we use the images $\psi^r=\rho^r G$ of the feasible points of $\cal{L}_r$: \begin{proposition}[Convergence of the images of the optimal points] Suppose that Assumption~\ref{assumption} is satisfied.
-If the sequence of points $(\rho^r\in\L_r)_{r \in \zp}$ converges in weak$^*$ to $\rho \in \L$, then the sequence of images $(\psi^r=\rho^r G)_{r \in \zp}$ converges in total variation to $\psi =\rho G$, i.e.,
+If the sequence of points $(\rho^r\in\L_r)_{r \in \zp}$ converges in weak$^*$ to $\rho \in \L$, then the sequence of images $(\psi^r=\rho^r G)_{r \in \zp}$ converges in total variation to $\psi =\rho G$, i.e.\

 where the norm is defined in~\eqref{eq:tvdef} \end{proposition} \begin{proof} From the definition~\eqref{eq:tvdef}, we have $\forall r,r'\in\zp$ that